-You can take your video testimonials to the next level in post production.
-Even a very basic editing software will let you compile the content.
+You can take your video testimonials to the next level in post-production.
+Even very basic editing software will let you compile the content.
 You can use transition effects, filters, and good audio in the background.
-But the best thing is, you can fix bad lighting, out of focus footage, audio quality all in the edit phase.
+But the best thing is, you can fix bad lighting, out-of-focus footage, and audio quality all in the edit phase.

 If it is not in your budget to outsource editing, and you are not sure about your skills: use a feedback approach.
-After each round of editing, take a feedback of a complete random set of people.
+After each round of editing, take feedback from a completely random set of people.
 You will be surprised how much more a casual viewer notices in a video.
-They will be able to guide you through into making a good video.
-Editing has a learning curve, so after a few days of edit, you will be able to easily achieve your vision.
+They will be able to guide you through making a good video.
+Editing has a learning curve, so after a few days of editing, you will be able to easily achieve your vision.